MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-targeted-offers-using-windows-store-services.md

 # Manage targeted offers using Store services

-If you create a *targeted offer* in the **Monetize > Targeted offers** page for your app in the Windows Dev Center dashboard, use the *Windows Store targeted offers API* in your app's code to implement the in-app experience for the targeted offer.
+If you create a *targeted offer* in the **Engage > Targeted offers** page for your app in the Windows Dev Center dashboard, use the *Windows Store targeted offers API* in your app's code to implement the in-app experience for the targeted offer.
 For more information about targeted offers and how to create them in the dashboard, see [Use targeted offers to maximize engagement and conversions](../publish/use-targeted-offers-to-maximize-engagement-and-conversions.md).

 The targeted offers API is a REST API that you can use to perform these tasks: